-As from 14 December 2022, the Sub-Fund will incorporate an approach that includes environmental, social and governance (ESG) criteria.
+The Sub-Fund will incorporate an approach that includes environmental, social and governance (ESG) criteria.
 It promotes these ESG criteria in accordance wih Article 8 of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("SFDR").
 It will not have a sustainability objective but will be able to partially invest in assets with a sustainability objective, such as defined by EU classification.